vackosar/vackosar.github.io/_posts/2024-06-09-Bash-Tricks-I-Use.md

 - 2: stderr

-## Avoid manual Exporting All Variables
+## How to Export All Variables From an Env File

 Avoid manual exporting with `allexport` option.
+All variables that will be newly defined variables will be exported for use in executed commands.

 Example:
 ```